intuit/Tank/readme.md

 * proxy-parent/proxy_pkg/target/Tank-Proxy-pkg.jar -- the proxy recording tool.
 A Tool to record scripts using your browser.

 ##Quickstart
 There is a shell script to install and configure a standalone controller and agent and configured with a java database for Mac and Linux.
-Windows users should install some POSIX tooling such as [Babun](http://babun.github.io) or [Cygwin](https://www.cygwin.com) .It can be downloaded from our [public site](http://tank-public.s3-website-us-east-1.amazonaws.com/all-in-one.sh) or in the root of the distribution.
+Windows users should install some POSIX tooling such as [Babun](http://babun.github.io) or [Cygwin](https://www.cygwin.com).
+It can be downloaded from our [public site](http://tank-public.s3-website-us-east-1.amazonaws.com/all-in-one.sh) or in the root of the distribution.
 You can use this version for small tests to try out the tools but should not use it for large scale or production testing.

 ##Guides
 Installation guide and User guide can be found in the docs folder and are built with the source. and can also be found on our [wiki](https://github.com/intuit/Tank/wiki).